As a boy I always dreamed of soaring where eagles fly, fast and free, and now I would get the chance.

 I arrived at the Wyndham in New Orleans yesterday and was met by Colonel Pat Griffin.
-We were joined by Elaine Rogers from the U.S.O. in Washington.
-We got a short tour of the devastated area affected by Katrina and then met General Villon, Mary and “Deacon” the F-15 fighter pilots we were to become friends with over the next 48 hours.
+We were joined by Elaine Rogers from the Metro USO.
+We had a short tour of the devastated area affected by Katrina and then met General Villon, Mary and “Deacon” the F-15 fighter pilots we were to become friends with over the next 48 hours.

 We got an early start the next morning.
 Elaine and I were picked up by Colonel Michael Lop, (call sign “Lo”) - the pilot who was going to be taking Elaine up, and I was going up with Colonel Gregory O’Conner, (call sign “Yuppie”).